Digital & Innovation

 The SDPR will consolidate 9 Electronic Medical Records (eMRs), 10 Patient Administration Systems (PASs), and 5 Laboratory Information Management Systems (LIMSs).

-In reimagining healthcare, Health Industry HubTM is the ONLY one-stop-hub uniting the diversity of Pharma, MedTech, Diagnostics & Biotech sectors to inspire meaningful change.
-The exclusive leadership and influencer podcasts and vodcasts offer unparalleled insights and add immense value to our breaking news coverage.
+In reimagining healthcare across the entire patient journey, Health Industry HubTM is the only one-stop-hub uniting the diversity of the Pharma, MedTech, Diagnostics & Biotech sectors to inspire meaningful change.

 The Health Industry HubTM content is copyright protected.
 Access is available under individual user licenses.
 Please click here to subscribe and visit T&Cs here.

-News & Trends - Pharmaceuticals
+MoreNews & Trends - Pharmaceuticals

 MoreNews & Trends - MedTech & Diagnostics